 The last test was with refresh_interval set to 30s.
 This time 6.1M new documents were indexed, at an average of 3.4K documents per second.
 Indexing thoughput was increased by 70% compared to the default setting, and 25% from the previous scenario:

-Other metrics from SPM, such as load, CPU, disk I/O usage, memory, JVM or Garbage Collection didn’t change significantly between runs.
+Other server metrics such as load, CPU, memory disk I/O usage, and JVM metrics like JVM Heap or Garbage Collection didn’t change significantly between runs.
 So configuring the refresh_interval really is a trade-off between indexing performance and how “fresh” your searches are.
 What settings works best for you?
 It depends on the requirements of your use-case.
 Here’s a summary of the indexing throughput values we got:

 - refresh_interval: 1s – 2.0K docs/s